aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.txt

-## AVERAGE USERS WILL WANT THE "Small Office Average User pack", it fits on a 64mb flash drive (or to PC HDD/SSD)
+## AVERAGE USERS WILL WANT THE "Tiny USB Suite 128mb pack", it fits on a 128mb flash drive (or to PC HDD/SSD)

 ## ADVANCED USERS WILL WANT THE "Large Office Average User pack", it fits on a 1024mb flash drive (or to PC HDD/SSD)

-# If you truly need a "Floppy" office a 1.68mb (1680kb) "UnzipMe" version is also uploaded
+# If you truly need a "Floppy" office a 1.68mb (1680kb) "UnzipMe" version is also uploaded under mu GitHub as "DMF Floppy Office"

 ### App list needs v2.0.2 update, Many, many, more apps added

 # Tiny USB Office 2021: Enhanced for XP aka "Tiny Office"

-## Available in packs sized from 1.68mb (1680kb) floppy sized to "fits on a 1gb USB flash drive" or HDD/SSD install sized
+## Available in packs sized from 4mb floppy sized to "fits on a 1gb USB flash drive" or HDD/SSD install sized

 # Two FOSS/Freeware Games packs, one small of 41 games (77mb) and one large (795mb), of many, are also attached as separate downloads